kathywan/eks-workshop/content/intermediate/280_backup-and-restore/backup-restore.md

 kubectl delete namespace staging
 ```

-Verify that MySQL and Wordpress are deleted.
+Verify that MariaDB and Wordpress are deleted.
 The command below should return *No resources found.*
 ```
 kubectl get all -n staging
 ```